jagantripuragiri/E-LearningPortal/README.md

 Acknowledgments

 This project is built with inspiration and code contributions from various open-source creators.
 Special thanks to:

-	•	roshan9419 (Roshan Kumar)
+	•roshan9419 (Roshan Kumar)
- 	•	Chat-GPT
+ 	•Chat-GPT

 License